rgerosa/AnalysisCode/README.md

 	   crossSection        : fix the cross section branch in fb-1 from an external value dropAnalyzerDumpEDM : to debug, avoid analyzers and dump edm collections produced in the event nThreads            : number of threads
+	   isCrab              : to be used to handle correctly local files with Crab

 Some useful information: